react-native-datetimepicker/datetimepicker/README.md

 ```js
 <RNDateTimePicker minuteInterval={10} />
 ```

 ## Migration from the older components

 RNDateTimePicker is the new common name used to represent the old versions of iOS and Android.

+On android open picker modals ( date and time ) will be updated with the changed prop value if for example a HOC holding state changes it.
+Previously the component used to close the modal and render a new one on consecutive calls.

 ### DatePickerIOS